Our firm’s founder Attorney Charles Montgomery has over 40 years of proven, award-winning legal experience.

-In 1979, the North Carolina General Assembly enacted the Domestic Violence Act, Chapter 50B, to deal with the growing problem of domestic violence.
-This statute protects a wide spectrum of possible victims of domestic violence:
+In 1979, North Carolina General Assembly enacted the Domestic Violence Act, Chapter 50B, to deal with the growing issue of domestic violence.
+This statute protects a wide spectrum of domestic violence victims, including:

-Under this statute, any act which attempts to cause or intentionally causes bodily injury is domestic violence.
+Under this statute, any act which attempts to cause or intentionally causes bodily injury is classified as domestic violence.
 Any act which places a person in fear of "imminent serious bodily injury" by threatening the use of force is also domestic violence.
-Further, acts of "continued harassment," which can included unwanted telephone calls, text messages, electronic messages, and/or e-mails that terrorize or torment a person (and serve no legitimate purpose) can constitute domestic violence.
+This also covers acts of "continued harassment," which can include unwanted telephone calls, text messages, electronic messages, and/or e-mails that terrorize or torment a person (and serve no legitimate purpose) can constitute domestic violence.
 Acts constituting first or second degree rape of first or second degree sexual offense under the North Carolina criminal code are clearly acts of domestic violence.